Zainab bint Muhammad: Reunion with Abu al-As

 Names of both Zainab and Abu Al-'Aas highlighted in red.
 From the hadith manuscript MS. Leiden Or.
 298, dated 866 CE.

 Zainab did not see her husband again until September or October 627, when he entered her house in Medina by night, asking for protection.
 Muslim raiders had stolen some merchandise that he was keeping in trust for other Quraysh, and he wanted to try to recover it.
 The next morning, Zainab sat among the women at dawn prayers and shouted: "I have given protection to Abu al-As ibn al-Rabi!"
 As soon as prayers were over, Muhammad confirmed that he had not known anything about it, but "We protect whomever she protects."
 He told Zainab to treat Abu al-As like a guest.
 Then he arranged for the Quraysh merchandise to be returned, and Abu al-As took it to its owners in Mecca.

 Abu al-As then converted to Islam and returned to Medina.
 Muhammad restored his marriage to Zainab, and they resumed their married life.

 Death

 Their reconciliation was short-lived, for Zainab died in May or June 629.
 Her death was attributed to complications from the miscarriage that she had suffered in 624.
 The women who washed her dead body included Umm Ayman, Sawdah and Umm Salama.

 They have said about the cause of her death: when she was coming from Mecca to Medina, men from Quraysh chased her, and two men named "Habar bin Aswad" and "Nafi bin Abdul Qais" reached her and attacked her.
 As they said, she was pregnant and miscarried her child.
-As a result of this incident, she fell ill and did not recover until she died in 8 AH.
+As a result of this incident, she fell ill and did not recover until she died in 629.